EOS-Nation/auditor.bos/README.md

 ### votecust

-This action is to facilitate voting for candidates to become custodians of the DAC.
-Each member will be able to vote a configurable number of custodians set by the contract configuration.
+This action is to facilitate voting for candidates to become auditors of BOS.
+Each member will be able to vote a configurable number of auditors set by the contract configuration.
 When a voter calls this action either a new vote will be recorded or the existing vote for that voter will be modified.
 If an empty array of candidates is passed to the action an existing vote for that voter will be removed.

 ##### Assertions:

 -   The voter account performing the action is authorised to do so.
--   The voter account performing has agreed to the latest member terms for the DAC.
+-   The voter account performing has agreed to the latest member terms for BOS.
 -   The number of candidates in the newvotes vector is not greater than the number of allowed votes per voter as set by the contract config.
 -   Ensure there are no duplicate candidates in the voting vector.
 -   Ensure all the candidates in the vector are registered and active candidates.